Breadcrumb

 What is pre-eclampsia?

-Pre-eclampsia is high blood pressure after 20 weeks of pregnancy.
-Protein in the urine is a common sign of the disease.
-Pre-eclampsia usually goes away after you give birth.
-But symptoms may last a few weeks or more and can get worse after delivery.
-Rarely, symptoms of pre-eclampsia don't show up until days or even weeks after childbirth.
+Pre-eclampsia is high blood pressure after 20 weeks of pregnancy that may affect the mother's organs or the baby.
+Severe pre-eclampsia can lead to dangerous seizures (eclampsia).
+Pre-eclampsia usually goes away after the baby is delivered.
+But symptoms may last a few weeks or more and can get worse (or show up) after delivery.

 What are the symptoms?